Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 9. Once baked, remove the peach cobbler from the oven and allow it to cool for a few minutes.

-10. Serve the warm peach cobbler with a generous scoop of vanilla ice cream on top, letting it melt and mingle with the sweet peaches and buttery topping.
+10. Serve the warm peach cobbler with a generous scoop of vanilla ice cream!

 How To Serve